ignaciokriche/minesweeper-API/README.md

     There is one class intentionally @Deprecated to highlight its implementation is not suitable for a real case:
     RandomService

+10. Because of the Cell JSON model described in point 5 when the game finishes there is no need to reveal all the cells.
+    The client will have all the information needed in the board to display to the user the complete picture.
+    For example a mined cell will now contain all the fields:
+    {
+            "mined": true,
+            "adjacentMines": 0,
+            "state": "UNREVEALED_QUESTION_MARK"
+    }

+    {
+            "mined": true,
+            "adjacentMines": 0,
+            "state": "REVEALED" --> this was the cell that caused the user to loose.
+    }

-9. Known issues (should I be telling you this?):
+11. Known issues (should I be telling you this?):
     Persistence is using the same default sequence across all tables.
 Ideally there should be one per table.